luke-Har/luke-Har/README.md

 - 20
 - Been coding for a fair few years
-- Trying to avoid being a part of the enshitification of software
+- Trying to avoid being a part of the enshittification of software

 ___